JackWFinlay/jsonize/README.md

 # Jsonize
 Convert HTML to JSON.
-Currently available for .NET Framework 4.6, .NET Standard Library 1.6, and .NET Core 1.0.
+Currently available for .NET Framework 4.6, .NET Standard Library 2.0, .NET Standard Library 1.6, and .NET Core 1.0.
 May be compatible with lower versions, any help porting backwards would be great.
+Version 2.0.0 is currently in development; See issues and TODO section below for details.

 Try it out: http://jsonize.jackfinlay.com